 I have previously been an intern at both Microsoft (2010) and Google (2013), where I have worked in infrastructure teams dealing with performance evaluation and service configuration, respectively.
 My time within both companies has helped me gain valuable experience and a better understanding of real-world requirements at scale.
-This continues to drive my passion towards doing research that has a real impact and solves challenging engineering problems.
+This continues to drive my interests towards research that has a real impact and solves challenging engineering problems.

 I have graduated (B.Eng.) as valedictorian from the "Gh.
 Asachi" Technical University of Iasi, Romania.
 My bachelor thesis dealed with real-time object recognition in video streams using interest point detectors.
 I have obtained a M.Sc. in Distributed Systems from the same university, with a research stint in the Institute of Computer Graphics and Algorithms from the Vienna University of Technology, during an ERASMUS Scholarship.

 If you want to securely communicate with me or make sure a particular software artifact was released (signed) by me, please download my OpenPGP public key 0x85AA6C3E from one of the public key servers or from this key file (https, local copy).

 importing it into your keyring, please verify that its fingerprint

 I use different subkeys for encryption/authentication/signatures (given below with their full ids).
 Unless compromised, the validity date of most of those subkeys will be prolongued before they expire.
 An exception is the encryption subkey, which I might choose to rotate in order to limit the number of communication sessions that are leaked if the corresponding private key is compromised.